3D-LATTE: Latent Space 3D Editing from Textual Instructions: Method

 \subsection{Frequency Annealing}

-The injection of attention maps from the source prompt during editing can impact the model's denoising ability, intensifying the misalignment between the condition and diffusion spaces.
+The injection of attention from the source prompt during editing can impact the model's denoising ability, intensifying the misalignment between the condition and diffusion spaces.
 In some examples, this causes the model to overemphasize high-frequency visual features of the source, such as decorative textures.
 These may become partially preserved and degrade into artifacts on the surface of the generated 3D asset.
-We provide illustrations in the ablation study.\\ Consistent with similar observations in 2D~\citep{si2023freeu}, in 3D generation, high-frequency components correspond to fine details while low-frequency components primarily capture 3D global geometric structure and semantic layout.
-Thus, we introduce a frequency annealing strategy, where we apply spectral modulation in the Fourier domain of the skip feature maps from the U-Net skip connections at each denoising step.
-Given the skip feature map $h_{l,t} \in \mathbb{R}^{V \times C \times H \times W}$ at layer $l$ and timestep $t$, we apply the following steps:
+Consistent with observations in 2D~\citep{wu2024freeinit, si2023freeu}, in 3D generation, high-frequency components correspond to fine details while low-frequencies primarily capture 3D geometric structure and semantic layout.
+Thus, we introduce a frequency annealing strategy, where we apply spectral modulation in the Fourier domain of the feature maps from the U-Net skip connections at each denoising step.
+Given the gaussian feature map $h_{l,t} \in \mathbb{R}^{V \times C \times H \times W}$ at layer $l$ and timestep $t$, we apply the following steps:

 Here, $\text{FFT}(\cdot)$ and $\text{IFFT}(\cdot)$ denote the Fourier transform and its inverse.
-The modulation mask $\beta_{l,t}$ applies scaling based on the radius $r$.
+The modulation mask $\beta_{l,t}$ applies scaling based on the radius $r$ and the terms $s_l$ and $s_{h}$ denote the scaling factors applied to the low- and high-frequency components respectively.
 This encourages the model to boost low-frequency components during early denoising with attention injection and then transition to emphasize high-frequency components, enabling structural preservation of the source without unwanted oversmoothed textures.